 Event Year Human impact

 Samut Prakan landfill fire in 2014-15

-Thailand /
+Thailand

 landslide in Shenzhen, China, 2015 at least 69 people were killed

 triggered by collapse of a

 construction waste disposal site

-60 /
+60

 poor waste management at 2016 750 deaths

 dumpsites occurred in just the

 first seven months of 201658

 waste landslide at Koshe landfill in 2017 at least 115 people were killed

 Addis Ababa, Ethiopia

 90 metre dump collapsed in 2017 145 houses buried and 32 people

 Colombo, Sri Lanka killed

 It is estimated that at least 2 billion people worldwide lack access to solid waste collection.
-In developing countries, the priority is to phase out open dumping, burning or uncontrolled disposal, but there is also a need to focus on reduction of waste at source, city cleaning, collection, segregation and safe disposal of waste to sanitary engineered landfills, subject to certain compliance requirements, as the foundation from which countries can drive prevention, reuse, recycling and recovery.
+In developing countries, the priority is to phase out open dumping, burning or uncontrolled disposal, but there is also a need to focus on city cleaning, collection and safe disposal of waste to sanitary engineered landfills, subject to certain compliance requirements, as the foundation from which countries can drive prevention, reuse, recycling and recovery.

 Mining generates one of the world's largest waste streams, often containing high concentrations of compounds that have severe effects on ecosystems and humans.
-For eample UNEP (2013) identified Artisanal Small Scalr Gold Mining (ASGM) as the major anthropogenic source of mercury, accounting for 37% of the total anthropogenic mercury emissions to the global atmosphere.
-Beside the use of mercury, the ASGM sector also closely link to deforestation, land degradation and increased social, economy and health problems.
-It is assumed that 50% of total ASGM releases to terrestrial systems are released directly to water.
 As they are often outside national waste control regimes, official data on waste volumes is limited.
-The annual global production of mine waste is estimated to approach 100 billion tonnes, with about 90 per cent of this being waste rock and the rest tailings.
+The annual global production of mine waste is estimated to approach 100 billion tonnes, with about 90 per cent of this being waste rock and the rest tailings72.
 Mine wastes can be a major source of water pollution, especially acid mine drainage as well as dust pollution.
-A review of failures of tailings storage facilities in the period 1910-2010 suggests a correlation between commodity price trends that squeeze earnings and the failure of mining dams due to reduced commitment to good practices in mine waste management.
+A review of failures of tailings storage facilities in the period 1910-2010 suggests a correlation between commodity price trends that squeeze earnings and the failure of mining dams due to reduced commitment to good practices in mine waste management.73